dangrossman/vault-viewer/README.md

-# Spreedly UI: A lightweight frontend for the Spreedly Core API
+# A lightweight frontend for the Spreedly API

 ![Spreedly UI](http://i.imgur.com/gipxlf5.png)